basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 ### Symbolic Consistency Names

-Riak 0.12 introduces "symbolic" consistency options for R and W that can be easier to use and understand.
+Riak 0.12 introduced "symbolic" consistency options for R and W that can be easier to use and understand.
 They are:

 * *all* - All replicas must reply.
 This is the same as setting R or W equal to N.
 * *one* - This is the same as sending 1 as the R or W value.